-NIH provides guidance on the Specific Aims and Research Strategy sections in the PHS 398 instructions here: https://grants.nih.gov/grants/how-to-apply-application-guide/forms-e/general/g.400-phs-398-research-plan-form.htm
+NIH provides guidance on the Specific Aims and Research Strategy sections in the PHS 398 instructions here: https://grants.nih.gov/grants/how-to-apply-application-guide/forms-e/general/g.400-phs-398-research-planform.htm

 The oral portion of the research proposal must be a public, formal presentation of the proposed research.
-Following the presentation, the student will field questions from the public audience.
+The student must be registered for classes in the semester that they propose; i.e., if a student intends to propose during a summer semester, they must register for classes during that summer, typically by taking 3 credits of BME 7970.
+Immediately following a formal presentation of the proposed research, the student will field questions from the public audience.
 The student should plan for the combined presentation and public question-and-answer session to last an hour.
-Subsequently, the supervisory committee will dismiss the public and the faculty advisor to finish the examination portion of the oral proposal in a closed-door session.
+Subsequently, the supervisory committee will dismiss the public and the committee chair to finish the examination portion of the oral proposal in a closed-door session.
 The committee will examine the student's knowledge in their proposed research area and test their ability to respond cogently to critiques of the research plan.

-By unanimous consent, the supervisory committee may allow the faculty advisor to remain present and log the other committee members' recommendations for and adjustments to the proposed research.
-In such cases, the committee and advisor should remember that this question-and-answer session is an examination only for the student.
-Therefore, the committee may not address questions or comments to the faculty advisor; and the faculty advisor may not assist the student in answering questions or clarifying any aspects of the proposed research.
+By unanimous consent, the supervisory committee may allow its chair to remain present and log the other committee members' recommendations for and adjustments to the proposed research.
+In such cases, the committee should remember that this question-and-answer session is an examination only for the student.
+Therefore, the committee may not address questions or comments to the committee chair; and the committee chair may not assist the student in answering questions or clarifying any aspects of the proposed research.

-The supervisory committee will vote separately on the written and oral proposals.
+The supervisory committee - excluding the supervisory committee chair - will vote separately on the written and oral proposals.
 Both votes will be recorded in the Research Proposal Examination form, which students should have prepared for their oral proposal.
 The committee may choose to pass the candidate, fail the candidate, or pass the candidate contingent upon them successfully responding to issues with their proposal (written, oral, or both).
 Contingencies can include written proposal revisions, supplemental coursework, new supporting data or analyses, and additional oral presentations.
 Ph.D. students have two opportunities to pass the Research Proposal - comprising both the written proposal and oral proposal - in accordance with Graduate School policies.